 - Oil Pulling – Oil pulling is a great method for pulling toxins out of the blood as well.
 The chewing action done during oil pulling can trigger enzymes that draw toxins from the blood.
 It is important to note that the oil has become very toxic by doing this and by no means should you ever swallow it.
 There are many reports and findings that indicate the practice of oil pulling can cure many ailments and diseases.

-- Consume Probiotics Daily -through food or supplements.
-Probiotics help to neutralize toxins, break down and prevent synthesis of bacterial toxins.
+- Consume Probiotics Daily – through food or supplements.
+Probiotics help to neutralize toxins, break down, and prevent the synthesis of bacterial toxins.
 They also help to break down bile acids.
-Read more: The Missing Link to the Probiotic Healing Puzzle and Probiotics 101.

 After 30 days of implementing some of the above daily detox tips you should experience more regularity, 2 or more stools per day that come with ease.
 You should also experience more energy, clearer skin, radiant eyes, less pain and inflammation and even smoother digestion.
 Detoxifying diets like the Whole30, GAPS & GAPS Intro, SCD and the Paleo Autoimmune protocol are some options if you want to detoxify daily and continue to resolve gut issues.